06 Flow Form Salad Tongs

 I went through several iterations using foam modeling as a means of prototyping before arriving at the final form.
 I explored several different proportional relationships to find what was most appealing.
 In addition, feedback from my peers helped me to hone in on a form language that afforded correct use of the tongs and felt good in the hand.

-After cutting both the top and profile views into blocks of wood using the ban saw, I did a lot of shaping with various sanding machines and by hand in order to achieve organic looking curves.
+After cutting both the top and profile views into blocks of wood, I did a lot of shaping with various sanding machines and by hand — letting the material and wood grain guide the curvature.
 While it was challenging to match the mirrored tongs to one another, the subtle irregularities and differences in wood grain create a special relationship between the two objects.

 While many aspects of the form came somewhat naturally during the analog making process, translating those organic curves to a digital model was a challenge in its own right.
 I relied heavily on reference images of the physical model, and had to learn quite a few new techniques to model the complex surfaces.